RxnCat83/site_temps/README.md

 # site_temps
-This a a very simple website template with django as the backennd, that I use to launch on server's that I deploy.
+This a a very simple website template with django as the backennd, that I use to test on server's that I deploy.